Input data set: Crop calendar

 Download Instructions

-For ISIMIP participants, these files are available for download on the DKRZ server using the path /work/bb0820/ISIMIP/ISIMIP3b/InputData/socioeconomic/crop_calendar/
+For ISIMIP participants, these files are also available for download from the DKRZ server using the path /work/bb0820/ISIMIP/ISIMIP3b/InputData/socioeconomic/crop_calendar/